LeonardoCardoso/Android-Link-Preview/README.md

 It makes a preview from an url, grabbing all informations.
 Such as title, relevant texts and images.

 ![Preview](http://i.imgur.com/VSejRyV.gif)

-For more information about this, please access [Android Link Preview](http://android.leocardz.com/android-link-preview/ "Android Link Preview").

 For a sample app, please install it from [Android Link Preview on Google Play](https://play.google.com/store/apps/details?id=com.leocardz.link.preview&feature=search_result "Android Link Preview on Google Play").